pantheon-systems/documentation/source/content/wp-cli.md

 Once you've installed Terminus locally, and verified it's working correctly, you're ready to use WP-CLI.
 However, if you haven't already, you may want to consider [installing WP-CLI locally](https://make.wordpress.org/cli/handbook/installing/) for use in your local environment.

-If you have a [Composer-based site](/composer/), Terminus will use the version of WP-CLI that it finds locally in `vendor/wp-cli`.
+If you have a [Composer-based site](/composer/), Terminus will use the version of WP-CLI that it finds in `vendor/wp-cli` when running WP-CLI commands on the platform.

 ## Getting Started With WP-CLI